TillJohanndeiter/evidence-quality-bert/ReadMe.md

 dataset_filepath - Path of test.csv

-model_filepath - Filepath of saved model file
+model_filepath - Filepath of saved model

 --num - Number of randomly chosen pairs which will be predicted